 October 14, 2012 - Dilworthtown Inn Wine Festival Check Presentation

-Neighborhood Health and The Cancer Program at Chester County Hospital were presented a check for $1,000 from the Amy Woodward Keep It Rolling Foundation.
+Neighborhood Health and the Abramson Cancer Center at Chester County Hospital were presented a check for $1,000 from the Amy Woodward Keep It Rolling Foundation.
 These funds will go to support Neighborhood Hospice and the Hospital's Oncology Program as well as provide scholarships for EMTs and nursing students.

 March, 2012 - 100 Year Celebration

 Neighborhood Health will be celebrating "A Century of Caring" at their 100th anniversary celebration on September 22.
 Held from 6-10pm, this celebration will be held at the Sheraton Great Valley and feature heavy hors d'oeuvres, an open bar, entertainment, a silent auction, raffles and much more.
 If you are interested in attending or supporting this event, please contact Sara Shoemaker at 610-696-6511 X101 or sshoemaker@NVNACC.com.

 March, 2012 - Elizabeth Fuller